MARTIMM/raku-mongodb-driver/README.md

   * Also take native types for simple things such as counters
   * Also setting constraints like (un)definedness etc on parameters
   * Furthermore the speedup of the language perl6 itself would have more impact than the programming of a several month student(me) can accomplish ;-).
 In september and also in december 2015 great improvements are made.
   * The compile step of perl6 takes some time before running.
 This obviously depends on the code base of the programs.
-One thing I have done is removing all exception classes from the modules and replace them by only one class defined in MongoDB.pm.
+One thing I have done is removing all exception classes from the modules and replace them by only one class defined in MongoDB/Log.pm.

-Below is the output of a small benchmark test taken at 20th of October 2015.
-With an extra perl6 option one can see what time is used at each stage.
-The program loads the Bench and MongoDB::Connection.
-The last one triggers the loading of several other MongoDB modules.
-This takes much processing time.
-Comand used is ```perl6 --stagestats Tests/bench-connect.pl6```

--|10/20 2015|29/1 2016
--||
-Stage start|0.000|0.000
-Stage parse|8.462|0.558
-Stage syntaxcheck|0.000|0.000
-Stage ast|0.000|0.000
-Stage optimize|0.003|0.003
-Stage mast|0.010|0.010
-Stage mbc|0.000|0.000
-Stage moar|0.000|0.000
-Benchmark 50 iter|1.0916|1.6775

-Test taken at 29th of January 2016 shows considerable improvements in parsing time.
-The test however was changed because of changes in the module and increased in complexity so the run time is slower.

-The perl6 behaviour is also changed.
+  * The perl6 behaviour is also changed.
 One thing is that it generates parsed code in directory .precomp.
 The first time after a change in code it takes more time at the parse stage.
 After the first run the parsing time is shorter.

 * Testing $mod in queries seems to have problems in version 3.0.5
 * While we can add users to the database we cannot authenticate due to the lack of supported modules in perl 6.
 E.g. I'd like to have SCRAM-SHA1 to authenticate with.